Regular procedure

 In the preparatory works of this new legislation, it is explained that the expansion of the possibilities of applying the written procedure aims to clear the backlog of pending cases at the second instance and render the procedure more efficient.
 It is argued that the organisation of oral hearings significantly increases the length of the procedure, especially given the sanitary measures and necessity of ‘social distancing’.[70]

-The CALL must decide on the appeal within 3 months in the regular procedure.[74]
+The CALL must decide on the appeal within 3 months in the regular procedure.[71]
 There are no sanctions for not respecting the time limit.
 In practice, the appeal procedure often takes longer.
-In 2022, the average processing time (the total of the delays divided by the total number of files) of appeals concerning decisions on applications for international protection (where the CALL has “full judicial review” competence) was 125,6 calendar days or 4 months.[75]
+In 2023, the average processing time (the total of the delays divided by the total number of files) of appeals concerning decisions on applications for international protection (where the CALL has “full judicial review” competence) was 153.7 calendar days or around 5 months for those appeals introduced in 2023 and for which a decision was taken in 2023.
+When adding appeals introduced before 1 January 2023, for which a decision was taken in 2023, the average processing time was 230.9 days; this number is significantly higher because it includes the treatment of the backlog of the cases pending before the CALL.
+The number of appeals increased significantly in 2023, leading to a backlog of pending cases for the first time in years.[72]

 Decisions of the CALL are publicly available.[73]

-Generally speaking, lawyers and asylum seekers are quite critical about the limited use the CALL seems to make of its full jurisdiction, which is reflected in the low reform and annulment rates.[77]
-It is also important to note that there is still a big difference in jurisprudence between the more liberal Francophone and the stricter Dutch chambers of the CALL.[78]
+Generally speaking, lawyers and asylum seekers are quite critical about the limited use the CALL seems to make of its full jurisdiction, which is reflected in the low reform and annulment rates.[74]
+The previous years, there was a big difference in jurisprudence between the more liberal Francophone and the stricter Dutch chambers of the CALL.[75]
 According to the President of the CALL, the discrepancy in the case law is not necessarily related to language but stems from the different judges as each of them is independent.
-It is up to the CALL to ensure that the case law is consistent, either through a judgment taken in the general assembly or in the united chamber (where 6 judges sit, namely 3 French judges and 3 Dutch judges).[79]
-On the other hand, the quality of appeals is not always guaranteed, especially if specialised lawyers do not introduce these.
-In 2022, the discrepancy between the jurisprudence of the Francophone and Dutch chambers remained significant.
-In appeals concerning decisions on applications for international protection (where the CALL has “full judicial review” competence), the rejection rate in Francophone chambers was 63,45% compared to 90,79% in Dutch chambers.
-Francophone chambers recognised the refugee status in 7,93% of the appeals, compared to a recognition rate of only 1,03% in Dutch chambers.[80]
+It is up to the CALL to ensure that the case law is consistent, either through a judgment taken in the general assembly or in the united chamber (where 6 judges sit, namely 3 French judges and 3 Dutch judges).[76]
+On the other hand, the quality of appeals is not always guaranteed, especially if they are not introduced by specialised lawyers.
+The discrepancy between the jurisprudence of the Francophone and Dutch chambers in appeals concerning decisions on applications for international protection (where the CALL has “full judicial review” competence) has been met with criticism for several years.
+In 2022, Francophone chambers recognised international protection in 9,54% of the appeals (7,93% refugee status, 1,61% subsidiary protection), compared to a recognition rate of only 1,5% (1,03% refugee status, 0,47% subsidiary protection) in Dutch chambers.[77]
+In 2023, the discrepancy between recognition rates is much smaller for the first time in years: Francophone chambers recognised international protection in 11,73% of the appeals (9,67% refugee status, 2,06% subsidiary protection), compared to a recognition rate of 7,36% in Dutch chambers (7,24% refugee status, 0,12% subsidiary protection).
+However, the discrepancy between rejection rates remains high: 67,86% of the appeals were rejected by French chambers, compared to 85,19% in Dutch chambers.
+This is explained by a discrepancy in the number of annulment decisions: French chambers annulled 20,42% of the appeals compared to only 7,45% in Dutch chambers.
+[78]

 The Immigration Office will give the order to leave the territory when: